SpringBoard0811/Unified-Military-Analytics-and-Comparison/README.md

 ## ⚡ Quick Stats

-A **global overview dashboard** highlighting major military indicators.
+A **global overview dashboard** provides a high-level overview of global military power by highlighting the top-ranked countries and major defense indicators.
+Users can explore global rankings, key KPIs, and apply filters such as region, continent, or alliance to quickly understand the overall distribution of military strength.

 ### Features